Better-Britain/reports/reports/osa-explainer/sections/09_enforcement.md

 # I) Enforcement reality & what to watch next

+Rules only matter if they change what services do.
+Enforcement is the unglamorous engine: audits, questions, fixes—and fines when needed.
+It won’t make the internet perfect, but it can push platforms toward safer, clearer designs.
+Here’s what action looks like in practice and how to track progress.

 <details>
 <summary><strong>What will Ofcom actually do in 2025–26?</strong></summary>
 - Require risk assessments (illegal content; children’s risks) and review them.